QuantEcon/Expectations.jl/docs/src/index.md

 To install, run:

 ```@repl
-Pkg.add("Expectations")
+using Expectations
 ```

 Currently, Julia 0.6 and Julia 0.7 are supported.

 ## The Expectation Operator

 The key object in this package is an **expectation operator**, or an object `<: Expectation`.
 These include all objects capable of being called on a function; e.g. that support a method `function (e::Expectation)(f::Function)`.
 You can create these as following:

 ```@example
 dist = Normal();